psiberx/cp2077-neurespec/README.md

 ## Usage

 NeureSpec integrates into the *Hub* menu.
-You can access new functions in the *Hub > Character* secion.
+You can access new functions in the *Hub > Character* section.

 To manage individual attributes, perks and skills, follow button hints in the bottom right corner of the screen.